-Exploring the Swedish Suffix -is Posted by Chelsea B on Sep 18, 2020 in Culture, Living in Sweden, Swedish Language, The Swedish blog team, Vocabulary
+Exploring the Swedish Suffix -is Posted by Chelsea B on Sep 18, 2020 in Culture, Living in Sweden, Swedish Language, Vocabulary

 This week we’re going to take a look at the Swedish suffix -is.
 Originally, derived from Latin, Swedes use this ending to shorten nouns, transform verbs, and throw down some slang.
 This -is ending is everywhere, so let’s dig in!